magne4000/universal-middleware/packages/universal-middleware/README.md

 - TODO: elysia

 ## Who is this for?
-As mentionned above, the main goal of this package is for lib authors to be able to write server related logic once, and target all supported servers.
+The main goal of this package is for lib authors to be able to write server related logic once, and target all supported servers.

 Example of possible middleware or handler that can benefit from this lib: